Synthetixio/synthetix/contracts/TokenFallbackCaller.md

 ## Functions

 * `callTokenFallbackIfNeeded(address recipient, uint amount, bytes data) internal`: Checks if the target address has code, and attempt to call its ERC223 fall back function.
 If this call fails, fail silently.
 Reentrant calls are disallowed.
+TODO: examine in what cases reentrancy is actually a risk.